ASU-Vibe-Coding-Centre/mcp-learning/README.md

 3. **How to provide prompts** as reusable templates
 4. **How to communicate** between AI applications and external systems

-With MCP, you build a server once, and it can work with any MCP-compatible AI application—Claude Desktop, custom chatbots, AI agents, and more.
+With MCP, you build a server once, and it can work with any MCP-compatible AI application—Cursor IDE, custom chatbots, AI agents, and more.

 ### Core Concept

 MCP follows a **client-server architecture**:

-- **MCP Clients** live inside AI applications (like Claude Desktop) and communicate with servers
+- **MCP Clients** live inside AI applications (like Cursor IDE) and communicate with servers
 - **MCP Servers** expose tools, data, and functionality to AI models
 - **Communication** happens via JSON-RPC 2.0 over standard transport layers (stdio or HTTP)